mcggEz/mcggez/README.md

-# 👋 Hello World, I'm MC Ginez!
+# 👋 Hello World!, I'm Mc Ginez

-🎓 A Computer Engineering student from **Pamantasan ng Lungsod ng Maynila (PLM)**
-📍 Based in the heart of **Manila, Philippines 🇵🇭**
+📍 Based in **Manila, Philippines 🇵🇭**

-💻 Passionate about **web development**, **UI design**, and building clean, efficient apps.
+💻 Passionate about crafting intuitive user experiences through web and mobile development, with a focus on building clean, scalable, and efficient applications.

 ---

-### 🚀 About Me
+🚀 About Me
-I’m a curious and driven developer who loves to explore the full stack!
+💡 My Journey in Tech
+My path in technology began at Pamantasan ng Lungsod ng Maynila, where I pursued a 🎓 Bachelor of Science in Computer Engineering.
+Since then, I’ve been deeply focused on crafting innovative and impactful solutions through code.

+🛠️ With hands-on experience in both hardware and software, I've developed a solid foundation in full-stack development.
+I’m passionate about solving real-world problems, building intuitive user experiences, and creating efficient systems from the ground up.

-I enjoy turning ideas into real digital experiences — from responsive front-end designs to dynamic backend systems.
+🌐 I enjoy working across the stack — from responsive, accessible front-end designs to dynamic, data-driven backend architectures.

-When I’m not coding, I’m probably learning something new, binging dev tutorials, or gaming 🎮.
+🎮 Outside of coding, you'll find me exploring new tools, diving into dev tutorials, or gaming to recharge.

 ---